The Steamy East

 Phantom series

-As for the hang me, bang me, maul me, and club me titles -- featuring the celebrated pull-cart cab coolie Rick Shaw -- it is my humble opinion that Alexander's tongue was deep in his cheek.
+As for the hang me, bang me, maul me, and club me titles -- featuring the celebrated pull-cart cab coolie Rick Shaw -- it was, at the time I read this, my humble opinion that Alexander's tongue was deep in his cheek.
 Fans and collectors, including yours truly, would hope such titles existed.
-After fruitless searching, however, I am inclined to believe that the closing anecdote was Alexander's tribute to the sort of humor that probably passed between him and Thomson -- ending, as it did, with a punch line alluding to yet another phantom title, which could not have been printed in the Weekender.
+After fruitless searching, however, I concluded that the closing anecdote was Alexander's tribute to the sort of humor that probably passed between him and Norman Thomson -- ending, as it did, with a punch line alluding to yet another phantom title, which could not have been printed in the Weekender.
 Boys having fun.
-(WW)

 Image